renevoorburg/ribs/README.md

 # RIBS - RDA Improved By Simplification

-Goals of RIBS is to make it easier to work with RDA (Resource Description and Access) metadata standard in an RDF based context.
+Goal of RIBS is to make it easier to work with RDA (Resource Description and Access) metadata standard in an RDF based context.

 This is done by